CodeStory/fluent-http/README.md

 ## Etag

+Etag headers computation is automatic on every request.

 TODO

-## Production Mode vs Developement mode
+## Production Mode vs Development mode

-By default, fluent-http runs in "developement mode".
+By default, fluent-http runs in `developement mode`.

-* recreate the routes configuration to each changes in `/app/` directory
+- It reloads the routes each time something changes in `app` folder
-* actively reload the static files assets
-* provides .map for javascript files
+- It provides `.map` and `.source` for coffee and less files

-In production mode
+In production mode:

-* don't do the three task cited above
-* aggresively cache each static files, loaded once and never look again
+- Stops looking for changes in `app` folder
+- Doesn't serve `.map` and `.source` files
+- It caches static resources as much as possible in memory
+- It activates gzip compression on every request

 We encourage you to use production mode whenever you deploy you website in real life and *not* activate it in dev mode.
-To activate production mode you should add the `-DPROD_MODE=true` in your VM options.
+To activate production mode, start the JVM with `-DPROD_MODE=true`.

 ## Caching

-fluent-http uses a disk cache to store css and js files produced from less or coffeescript.
+fluent-http uses a disk cache to store `.css` and `.js` files produced from `.less` or .`coffee` files.
-This directory is by default stored in your "user home" in a .code-story directory.
+This directory is by default stored in your "user home" in a `.code-story` directory.

 If you don't want it to be here you can `-Duser.home=/foo/bar` as you see fit.
 If you're paranoid and run fluent-http under `nobody` user make sure `nobody` can read/write this directory.

+# Participate to the project

 ## Generate missing licenses